Book Review: GRIT TO STAY GRACE TO GO by Sue Eenigenburg and Eva Burkholder

 by Sue Eenigenburg and Eva Burkholder

 Sue and Eva wrote this book with global workers in mind.
-Both authors have spent many years overseas with several relocations, so they have personal experience to write this book.
-But, they also interviewed countless others and researched articles and books which is what makes this book stand out.
+Both authors have spent many years overseas with several relocations, so they have personal experience writing this book.
+But they also interviewed countless others and researched articles and books, making their work stand out.

-It is a workbook designed with the intention of being useful to those who stay, those who leave, and to those who are trying to make the decision of what they should do.
+It is a workbook designed to be helpful to those who stay, those who leave, and those who are trying to decide what they should do.
 A section is dedicated to each of those groups.
-Every chapter includes reflections questions with biblical passages to reflect on; response questions to dig a bit deeper; a short prayer; and a list of resources that offers the reader other articles, books, or videos to help them even further.
+Every chapter includes reflection questions with biblical passages to reflect on, response questions to dig a bit deeper, a short prayer, and a list of resources that offers readers other articles, books, or videos to help them even further.

-Whether you are a newbie or a veteran, I highly recommend this book because I honestly believe you will find yourself referring to it over and over.
+Whether you are a newbie or a veteran, I highly recommend this book because I believe you will refer to it repeatedly.

 Book Review: EXPECTATIONS and BURNOUT by Sue Eenigenburg and Robynn Bliss